4 Linear mixed model I

 X <- model.matrix(weight ~ color - 1, data = dat)

-Then we build the covariance matrix:
+Then we build the covariance matrix as show above, but using the empirical estimates:

 V <- matrix(0, nrow = nrow(X), ncol = nrow(X)) # Initialize the matrix

-STM <- outer(dat$colour, dat$colour,"==") # Combinations with the same color
+STM <- outer(dat$color, dat$color,"==") # Combinations with the same color

-V[STM] <- Vb_emp
+V[STM] <- Vb_emp # Sample-based covariance

-diag(V) <- Vbe_emp
+diag(V) <- Vbe_emp # Sample-based variance

 1. We can visualize the covariance matrix using the image() function.
 We will use only the first 300 rows and columns: